Ciao Karl: Fendi says goodbye to Lagerfeld at Milan show

 Satin and organza tops as well as bodysuits were monogramed, some with a high collar.
 Lattice work was seen on tops as well pencil skirts.
 Some shirts and dresses also had pointy pagoda shoulders.

-Models’ hair was sleek and wavy at the front, and some wore theirs in a pony tail like Lagerfeld, who was instantly recognisable for his white hair and large sunglasses.
+Models’ hair was sleek and wavy at the front, and some wore theirs in a pony tail like Lagerfeld, who was instantly recognizable for his white hair and large sunglasses.

 Accessories consisted of furry hats, and the label’s signature Baguette handbag came in embossed pillow patent with a large strap.
 Models also wore monogramed tights.